CDR Summary Statement: A Professional Guide

 Follow the ensuing steps to effectively accomplish this task:

-Choose career episodes that best illustrate your engineering skills, knowledge, and personal attributes relevant to the competency elements.
-Each episode should reflect a unique aspect of your engineering practice, showcasing a spectrum of competencies.
-Ensure that the episodes collectively cover all the competency elements required for the Engineering category you are applying for.
+Select career episodes that best showcase your engineering skills, knowledge, and personal traits related to the required competencies.
+Each episode should highlight a different part of your engineering work, demonstrating a range of skills.
+Together, they must meet all competency requirements for your chosen Engineering category.

 For each competency element you claim to meet, provide specific, tangible examples from your career episodes.
 Use quantitative data, where possible, to substantiate your achievements.
 This evidence is crucial in establishing the validity of your competency claims.